A family and children-friendly guide to hiking the Drakensberg in South Africa. Experience the adventure of a lifetime with the whole family.

 - Ploughman’s Kop

-Make sure to read our most epic day hikes in the Royal Natal National Park if you’re short on time.
-The blog covers 3 out of the 7 most famous hiking trails.
+Make sure to read our most epic day hikes in the Royal Natal National Park guide if you’re short on time.
+The guide covers 3 out of the 7 most famous hiking trails.
 They are also all close to each other so you won’t need to drive too far.

 You can hike the Drakensberg all year round.
 However, the best time to visit the Drakensberg is during Spring (September to November) and Autumn (March to May).
 The temperature is more moderate during these months.
 If you love flowers and plants, November is the best month to see South Africa’s indigenous fauna growth.